zethra/rush/README.md

 - ctags
 - [rusty-tags](https://github.com/dan-t/rusty-tags)

-###The Current Version is 0.1.0 meaning Rusty can and has support for:
+###The Current Version is 0.1.1 meaning Rusty can and has support for:

 - [x] Execute programs entered into the command line
 - [x] Change Directory
 - [x] Pipes
 - [x] ctags (with the use of [rusty-tags](https://github.com/dan-t/rusty-tags))
+- [x] Left and Right Arrow Key movement
+- [x] Backspace support

 ###In Progress
 - [ ] Configuration